 That's why we're here to clear up some of the myths that surround the 6 month sleep regression and give you some great tips to get you and your baby sleeping soundly again.

 The six month sleep regression is a period of disrupted and inconsistent sleep your baby may experience at around 6 months after a period of consistent sleep patterns and habits.
 You may find that your baby is fighting sleep, waking up in the night more frequently, and causing you to miss out on sleep too!

 We know that an infant sleep regression can take a toll on the whole family, so we’re setting the record straight on five common misconceptions about the 6 month sleep regression.

 Myth: Every baby has a 6-month sleep regression.

-Reality: Almost all babies go through sleep regressions, and this particular regression is very common.
+Almost all babies go through sleep regressions, and the 6 month sleep regression is especially common.
 However, regressions are often associated with developmental leaps, so they’re more associated with the developmental stages than a specific age.

 Myth: By 6 months my baby should sleep through the night.

-Reality: About 38% of 6 month old babies don’t sleep for what is considered a full night, or six hours plus, without the occasional wake-up.
+About 38% of 6 month old babies don’t sleep for what is considered a full night, or six hours plus, without the occasional wake-up.
 And even at twelve months, about 28% of babies still have not reached that coveted sleeping through the night milestone.

 Myth: I can prevent the 6 month sleep regression altogether.

 But, the good news is, you can help ease its effects by preparing for inevitable sleep hurdles.
 Even something as simple as a consistent bedtime routine can help set your baby up for success in sleep training and healthy sleep habits in the future.